 We put it all in a format that is quick to scan, easy to read and sometimes even fun.
 Most issues include either a Ready Reference Page summarizing some aspect of the rules and regulations that control nonprofit activity or additional answers to readers' questions.

 Donald W. Kramer is chair of the Nonprofit Law Group at the Philadelphia law firm of Montgomery, McCracken, Walker & Rhoads, LLP.
 Mr. Kramer has more than 40 years of experience dealing with the concerns of nonprofit organizations, not only as a lawyer, but also as a teacher, writer, publisher, and board member.
 He is editor and publisher of Don Kramer's Nonprofit Issues®, a national electronic newsletter of "Nonprofit Law You Need to Know", which he started at Montgomery, McCracken in 1989.
 He writes and lectures frequently on nonprofit legal issues, and has taught courses on nonprofit organization law at the University of Pennsylvania Law School, the School of Social Policy and Practice at the University of Pennsylvania, and Eastern University.
 He has worked with nonprofit organizations of all types and sizes, helping structure start-up situations and restructure multi-organizational social service, health and educational systems.
 He counsels on a wide range of corporate, governance, tax, real estate, charitable giving and other nonprofit issues.
-Mr. Kramer also serves on the Boards of the Pennsylvania Association of Nonprofit Organizations, the Philadelphia Council for Community Advancement and the Philadelphia Fire Department Historical Corporation.
+Mr. Kramer also serves on the Boards of the Pennsylvania Association of Nonprofit Organizations and the Philadelphia Fire Department Historical Corporation.
 He served as Deputy Development Coordinator and Assistant to the Mayor of Philadelphia before joining Montgomery, McCracken in 1972.
 A graduate of Princeton University, he earned an LL.B. degree from Harvard Law School.

 Don Kramer has been included in The Best Lawyers in America since the 2012 edition in the practice area of Non-Profit/Charities law.
 He has also been named a Super Lawyer in Pennsylvania for the last several years.